Rojas lifts Marlins over Mets 3-2 to snap 7-game skid

 THE LAST TIME?

-In what could have been his final at-bat if the universal DH is implemented next season, Walker legged out an infield single in the fifth for his fourth hit in his last seven at-bats dating to Aug.
+In what could have been his final at-bat if the universal DH is implemented next season, Walker legged out an infield single in the fifth for his fourth hit in seven at-bats dating to Aug.
 25, shortly after the natural right-handed-hitter began batting from the left side in order to avoid injuries.

+“I wish I would have started hitting lefty early in the year, probably would have been better, probably would have had a chance at a Silver Slugger,” Walker said with a grin.
+“I tried to hit a home run tonight from the left side.
+I have one from the right side, so hitting one from the left side would have been cool.”

 TRAINER’S ROOM